jlonge4/local_llama/README.md

 ## Usage

 Use the command python -m streamlit run "path/to/project/local_llama.py".
 This will start the app in your browser.
-Once you have uploaded your PDFs, refresh the browser, select a manual, and ask away!
+Once you have uploaded your files, just ask away!

 CLI output as an example for inference time running on my alienware x14 with 3060: